 You may cultivate garden pansies from seedlings bought in the garden store or produce them on your own.
 Please note that these are biennial plants.
 Plants bought in garden stores may be transplanted to the field at the beginning of April already.
 The majority of garden pansy cultivars are resistant to short-term frosts up to -4°C. These plants do not like heat, though.
 They should bloom until June but would look at the peak of their charm in May.
 Garden pansies purchased in the stores are already one year old and will die after their flowers wilt.

-If you decide to prepare the seedlings on your own, sow the seeds onto a field or a seedbed end of June / beginning of July.
+If you decide to prepare the seedlings on your own, sow the seeds onto a field or a seedbed end of June or the beginning of July.
 Seeds should germinate within 1 – 2 weeks.
 You can find the pansy seeds in this shop.
-After they would have developed 3 – 4 true leaves, prick them out, leaving 4 – 5 cm distances between the plants.
-Transfer garden pansies to the permanent site at the end of August or in September in 20 cm spacings.
+After developing 3 – 4 true leaves, prick them out, leaving 4 – 5 cm distances between the plants.
+Transfer garden pansies to the permanent site at the end of August or September in 20 cm spacings.
 Cover them with spruce twigs and needles for the winter.
 They will bloom abundantly early in spring next year.

 You need to water garden pansies regularly and loosen the soil around them after transferring them to the field.
-As soon as they have started to bloom, make sure that the soil is constantly moist, yet not water-logged.
-Garden pansies do not stand dryer soils, even for a very short time.
+As soon as they have started to bloom, ensure that the soil is constantly moist yet not water-logged.
+Garden pansies do not stand dryer soils, even for a shorter time span.
 Plants exhausted by the lack of water may fall to the aphids.
-Apart from that, they are fairly sensitive to diseases, so it is extremely important not to wet their leaves when watering.
+Apart from that, they are fairly sensitive to diseases, so it is imperative not to wet their leaves when watering.
 You should also conduct this activity in the evenings or mornings.